 The Company groups its assets into units for determination of whether to recognize and measure impairment losses on fixed assets on the basis of this grouping and determines whether to actually recognize impairment losses on assets or asset groups whenever there is an impairment indication.
 With respect to goodwill, each business unit to which goodwill belongs is tested for impairment.
 The impairment test is performed by comparing the total amount of undiscounted future cash flows of each business unit with the aggregated amount consisting of the carrying amount of asset groups related to the business unit and the carrying amount of goodwill.
 If the recognition of an impairment loss is deemed necessary, the carrying amount is reduced to a recoverable amount, and the resulted decrease in the carrying amount is recognized as an impairment loss.
-As Lafert S.p.A has recognized recurring operating losses after deducting amortization of goodwill for some consecutive years due to factors such as increases in prices of raw materials and procured items, there are indications of impairment of goodwill.
-Accordingly, the Company group performed impairment tests during the current fiscal year.
+For Lafert S.p.A., there are indications of impairment in the asset group including goodwill on the grounds that there was a deviation from the initial business plan when we acquired control over it, and its recurring operating losses after recording amountization of goodwill.
+Therefore, we determined whether or not it was necessary to recognize any impairment loss during the current consolidated fiscal year.

-As a result, it determined that the recognition of impairment losses was not necessary for the company as its total amount of the undiscounted future cash flows expected its carrying amount of the asset group including goodwill.
+As a result, it determined that the recognition of impairment losses was not necessary for the company as its total amount of the undiscounted future cash flows exceeded its carrying amount of the asset group including goodwill.

-The undiscounted future cash flows used to the impairment test was estimated based on the business plans prepared by management.
+The undiscounted future cash flows used for the impairment test was estimated based on the business plans prepared by management.
 We formulate business plans based on factors such as data published by external organizations including the projected growth rate of the industrial motor market, and respective expected market shares.